 After exploring Mandalay, travelers may decide to leave the city behind and explore the countryside for a true taste of life in Myanmar.

 Cruising the Irrawaddy river from Mandalay to Bagan is, according to many, one of the best ways to travel between the two popular cities while observing rural villages and local fishermen and enjoying the view of the banks of Myanmar’s longest river.
-Several types of cruises are on offer and there’s something for every taste and budget.
+Several types of cruises in Myanmar are on offer and there’s something for every taste and budget.